XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/RoomList.md

 ### Method Goals

-This method aims to return a list of the available room codes which will be used in the availability response.
+This method aims to return a list of rooms, their codes as well as descriptions.